Transdermal: Microneedles

 A third pathway to breach the Stratum Corneum layer is via tiny microchannels created by a medical micro-needling device of which there are many brands and variants.
 Investigations at the University of Marburg, Germany, using a standard Franz diffusion cell showed that this approach is efficient in enhancing skin penetration ability for lipophilic as well as hydrophilic compounds.

 The micro-needling approach is also seen as 'the vaccine of the future'.
 The microneedles can be hollow, solid, coated, dissolving, or hydrogel-forming.
 Some have regulatory approval.
 Microneedle devices/patches can be used to deliver nanoparticle medicines.

 Devices and formulations

-Devices and formulations for transdermally administered substances include:
+Devices and formulations for transdermally administered substances include transdermal patches and transdermal gel.